-Experiment/Survey: involves creating a hypothesis and testing that hypothesis through repeated data gathering through experimentation or surveying.
+Experiment/Survey: involves creating a hypothesis and testing that hypothesis through repeated experimentation.

 Step 1: Ask a question

 Now it's time write a question or identify a problem within that topic.
 Setup your question using one of the three formats below that work best for your topic.
 Record this question in your scientific notebook.